List of zoos by country

 This is a list of zoological gardens (zoos) around the world.
 For aquaria, see List of aquaria.
 For dolphinariums, see List of dolphinariums.
 For an annotated list of defunct zoos and aquariums, see List of former zoos and aquariums.

 Zoos are primarily facilities where animals are kept within enclosures and displayed to the public, and in which they may also be bred.
 Such facilities include zoos, safari parks, animal theme parks, aviaries, butterfly zoos and reptile centers, as well as wildlife sanctuaries and nature reserves where visitors are allowed.
+According to the Association of Zoos and Aquariums (AZA), there are over 10,000 zoos worldwide.
+Globally there are an estimated 700 million visitors a year to zoos.